 - If you can’t get a hold of project schedules but remember the duration of the project and tentative estimates, then it should be enough to help you derive process group-wise efforts.

 - Having the Project Manager title alone in the project description is not sufficient for PMI® requirements.
 Be sure to provide detailed project descriptions/deliverables in 500 characters or less for each project.
-Project deliverables should include a high-level summary of the tasks you led and directed on the project (e.g. Initiating: develop project charter etc. Planning: Scope definition, etc.)
+Project deliverables should include a high-level summary of the tasks you led and directed on the project (e.g., Initiating: develop a project charter, etc. Planning: Scope definition, etc.)

-- Applications are selected for audit in random order, so it’s possible you’ll be the unlucky on and be audited.
+- Applications are selected for audit in random order, so you may be the unlucky one and be audited.
 Make sure you get details from your reporting manager on each project with the correct contact details.
 Inform them in advance to avoid surprise calls from PMI.

 Project Reporting Guidelines

-Following are some categories you can follow to report hours by process.
+Following are some categories you can follow to report hours by the process.